DCASE-REPO/DESED_task/recipes/dcase2023_task4_baseline/README.md

 ## (New) Multiply–accumulate (MAC) operations.

-This year we are introducing a new metric, complementary to the energy consumption metric introduced last year.
+This year we are introducing a new metric, complementary to the energy consumption metric.
 We are considering the Multiply–accumulate operations (MACs) for 10 seconds of audio prediction, so to have information regarding the computational complexity of the network in terms of multiply-accumulate (MAC) operations.

-We use [THOP: PyTorch-OpCounter][THOP: PyTorch-OpCounter] as framework to compute the number of multiply-accumulate operations.
+We use [THOP: PyTorch-OpCounter][THOP: PyTorch-OpCounter] as framework to compute the number of multiply-accumulate operations (MACs).
 For more information regarding how to install and use THOP, the reader is referred to [9].

 ## Results: